About

 Summary

-Brian has worked in arts management and Gaelic language & cultural development for over thirty years and currently works three days a week as Partnership and Development Manager for Bòrd na Gàidhlig, Scotland's Gaelic language board.
-This work sees Brian advising and championing Gaelic speakers, artists and organisations at local, national and international levels.
+Brian has worked in arts management, music, and Gaelic language & cultural development for over thirty years.
+Between 2010-24 he worked as Partnership and Development Manager for Bòrd na Gàidhlig, Scotland's Gaelic language board and Gaelic Arts and Culture Officer with Creative Scotland.
+This work saw Brian advising and championing Gaelic speakers, artists and organisations at local, national and international levels.

 Skills